pandastrike/panda-cluster/architecture.md

 Contains the --help text provided for the CLI commands as used by `src/cli.coffee`.

-1. build_template
-2. create
+1. create
-3. destroy
+2. destroy
-4. main
+3. main

 ## src
 ------------------